canxerian/canxerian.github.io/content/posts/a-game-developers-guide-to-gaming-laptops/index.md

 - Programs (including games!) will open quicker
 - Scenes load quicker
 - Writing to disk, i.e saving games, will be quicker
-- More storage = more programs (and games!) can be stored on your device
+- More storage = more programs can be stored on your device

 ### Is it worth the spend?